instantsearchplus/shopify-hydrogen-2/README.md

 ## Autocomplete Usage
 ### Adding getFastSimonAutocompleteResults function to the root loader
 - Go to file `routes/search.tsx`
-- Invoke `getAutocompleteResults` in your root loader function, passing the search query
+- Invoke `getAutocompleteResults` in your root loader function (at the same file), passing the search query
 - Pass down the results to the predictive search component.

 ```js